jkominek/reader/README.md

 Ways in which I plan on making this superior to all other feed readers I've used:

-* The item content pane will be the result of a jinja2 template, so you can customize how the items are rendered by tweaking some HTML/CSS.
+* The item content pane will be the result of a(n optionally per-feed) jinja2 template, so you can customize how the items are rendered by adjusting the HTML/CSS of the template, or invoking arbitrary Python.
 * Feed will not be just be URL with maybe a filter program associated.
   Feeds will be chunks of code that do whatever you want, and return feed-like data.
 (But if your feed is a bare URL, it'll be run